Singapore Government Logo

 Traditional Medicinal Uses

-In Southeast Asia, Rice Paddy Herb is used in traditional medicine to treat a wide variety of conditions, such as fever and pharyngitis <1>.
+In Peninsular Malaysia and Indonesia, leaf sap is used to clean wounds, while leaf decotion is used to treat fever <2>.
 This use is supported by research that showed the plant contains antimicrobial compounds and antioxidants <1>.

 It is important to note that some therapeutic effects from traditional medicinal uses of plants are not currently supported or verified by scientific research.